 It is about the work of contemporary Greek authors, visual artists and musicians, who live in Greece or who, due to personal networks, work in German-speaking areas.
 It is also about creative people who work in German-speaking areas and share an intellectual or personal relationship with Greece that is imprinted upon their work.
 It is important to show that this wealth of intellectual exchange actually exists, both to raise awareness and for pleasure.

 We are already preparing the next step, namely the promotion of a cultural dialogue between the North and the South.
-As we speak, two nonprofit associations are underway in Berlin and in Athens, which, under the common slogan “Vision Network”, will aim at the development of new ideas and projects that will open up unprecedented and unexpected prospects.
-Based on diablog.eu’s concerted effort of the last two and a half years to cultivate a cultural dialogue on equal terms, these partners both in Berlin and in Athens will be in position to offer some worthy and viable work through their effective networking.
+As we speak, a nonprofit association is underway in Berlin, which will aim at the development of new ideas and projects that will open up unprecedented and unexpected prospects.
+Based on diablog.eu's concerted effort of the last two and a half years to cultivate a cultural dialogue on equal terms, this organisation in Berlin will be in position to offer some worthy and viable work through its effective networking.

 On the occasion of your being awarded the Austrian State Prize for Literary Translation, you said that the Modern Greek culture is not easily understandable in a German-speaking audience.
 What is it that German publishers ask from Greek literature?
 What makes Petros Markaris so popular among German readers?